 COMPASS=

 This parameter takes 3 numbers separated by spaces.
 The first number is the compass direction of the scanner.
-Normally, this is the direction to the volcano.
+Normally, this is the direction from the instrument to the volcano.
 E.g. if the volcano is west of the instrument, the compass direction would be 270.0.
+An instrument installed on the north side of a volcano would typically have a compass direction of 180.0, since the direction from instrument to volcano is south.
 Note that when the scanner is mounted on the pole, it protrudes away from the volcano, not towards it.
 However, the compass direction is towards the volcano.

 Currently, the second and 3rd numbers in this line are not used and should be set to 0.0.
 Therefore, the correct entry for an instrument installed on the east side of a volcano would be COMPASS=270.0 0.0 0.0